Dreaming Big · Opening Sequence Script · v3 (revised per review)

 Chicago · 1965 – 1980 · the velocity

+A montage — breathing fast.
 Snow on a windowsill.
-Sam in a thin coat, breathing fog into a Chicago morning.
-A diner — he washes dishes in steam.
-A drafting room — he stands over a circuit board, the only brown face.
-A blackboard — chalk diagrams of switching matrices.
+A diner — Sam washes dishes in steam.
+A drafting room — circuit boards.
 A US PATENT stamp slamming down.
 Then another.
 Another.
-Another.
-A telephone receiver settling onto a desk.
 Snow keeps falling.
-Years pass in cuts.
+Then — the montage stops.

 "लेकिन आधा सपना — कोई सपना नहीं होता।" "But a half-dream — is no dream at all."